tom-sapletta-com/tom.sapletta.com/README.md

   - /Community - external library (read only, Writing by System )
   - /Core - library for start project (read only, Writing by Producer )
-  - /Private - private data for project and external services (.htaccess)
+  - /Private - private data for project and external services (read only for guest, Writing by System, Admin, User )
-  - /Public - all data with are share for internet
+  - /Public - all data with are share for internet (read only)

 Roles: